AddisonBlackwelder/SPARK/Spark_Setup/README.md

-### Folder Explained
+### Files Explained

-Firmware - This contains the file that needs to be added to the Pico before main software
+Software - Inside this folder is the code needed to drive the components on the board CircuitPython.uf2 - This file contains the info that needs to be added to the Pico before main software is uploaded
 - This is what allows the pico to understand python and acually run code (aka VERY important)

-Software - Inside this folder is all the code that drives the devices on the board.